alapsansky/Lapsansky_Armstrong_2022/README.md

-A repository for data related to Lapsansky & Armstrong (2022) in Marine Ornithology
+This repository contains the digitized points ("points" folder), MATLAB code files, raw figure, and the supplemental video related to the paper.